microsoft/msquic/docs/BUILD.md

 > **Please note** that since using CMake directly is not the recommended way of building MsQuic, it's likely that these instructions may fall out of date more often than the **Building with PowerShell** ones.

 Note that you will need to disable logging if building with CMake exclusively.
 Logging enabled requires .NET Core and at least the configuration from prepare-machine.ps1 in order to build.

+Note at minimum CMake 3.17 is required.
+The default installed with Ubuntu 18.04 is too old, and will not correctly build.
+Instructions for installing a newer version can be found here. https://apt.kitware.com/

 ## Install Dependencies